symfony/symfony-docs/frontend/asset_mapper.rst

     <link rel="stylesheet" href="{{ asset('bundles/babdevpagerfanta/css/pagerfanta.css') }}">

 Actually, this path - ``bundles/babdevpagerfanta/css/pagerfanta.css`` - already
-works in applications *without* AssetMapper, because the ``assets:install`` command copies the assets from bundles into ``public/bundles/``.
-However, when AssetMapper is enabled, the ``pagerfanta.css`` file will automatically  be versioned!
-It will output someting like:
+works in applications *without* the AssetMapper component, because the ``assets:install`` command copies the assets from bundles into ``public/bundles/``.
+However, when the AssetMapper component is enabled, the ``pagerfanta.css`` file will automatically be versioned!
+It will output something like:

 .. code-block:: html+twig